Personal Injury Lawsuit Steps

 What to Expect if You Bring a Personal Injury or Wrongful Death Lawsuit

 Personal injury claimants have usually never been involved in the court system before.
-Because of this, many are intimidated or nervous about filing a lawsuit for personal injuries or for the wrongful death of a loved one.
+Because of this, many are intimidated or nervous about filing a lawsuit for personal injuries such as a car accident or for the wrongful death of a loved one.
 The person who files the lawsuit is called the “plaintiff.”
 The party against whom a lawsuit is filed is known as the “defendant.”

 Filing of the Lawsuit